 When Multiple Defendants are Involved

 Some motorbike accident cases may involve multiple defendants, each having contributed to the accident in their own way.
 Potential defendants in a motorcycle accident case might include:

 - Other drivers on the road and their employers, if applicable

 - Government or other entities responsible for road conditions and maintenance

 - The manufacturer of the motorcycle or its parts

-As per Louisiana Civil Code §2324, in most cases, defendants will be solidarily, or individually, liable for the damages they caused.
+Per CC §2324, in most cases, defendants will be individually liable for the damages they caused.
 The jury will assign a degree of fault to each defendant.
 Each defendant will then be liable for paying their proportionate share of damages to the plaintiff.

 Only in cases where the defendants intentionally worked together to cause harm to the plaintiff does joint liability apply.
 The plaintiff could hire an Avoyelles Parish motorcycle accident attorney to help them determine which people or parties should be called as defendants in their case.

-Learn More From a Marksville Motorcycle Accident Lawyer
+Work With a Marksville Motorcycle Accident Attorney Today

 A Marksville motorcycle accident lawyer could help you recover your damages after a motorcycle collision.
 Attorneys have the knowledge and experience to present the important facts in your case and could use them to leverage a higher compensation request for your injuries.